waqss/k8s-fluxcd-wordpress/README.md

     └── wordpress-imagerepo.yaml
 ```

-In **clusters/dev/** dir we have the Flux Kustomization definitions, for example:
+In **clusters/dev/** dir we have the Flux Kustomization definitions, for example the apps.yaml:

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1